Getting Started With Veganism

 "Yes, but we need to eat animals to survive, right?"

-Are you implying that you cannot live healthily without consuming animal products?
+Are you implying that you cannot thrive in all stages of life without consuming animal products?

-As the following video featuring Michael Greger from NutritionFacts.org makes clear...
+As the following video featuring Dr. Michael Greger MD from NutritionFacts.org makes clear...

 Not only is eating animals unnecessary for optimal human health but can actually be extremely detrimental to our long-term health.

-If we all believe it is immoral to cause unnecessary harm to animals...
+If we all agree that it is immoral to cause harm to animals...

 and eating animals causes them harm...